Youth and the Awesomeness of God, Part 2

 If you remember from last week, we started a series on the awesomeness of God.
 This is an awesome subject because it pertains to our God—who He is, what He does, and His total control over everything.
 God is the highest awesome, the epitome of awesome.
 By comparison, all non-God things are non-awesome.

-The Three-Step Process to Beholding God
+The Three-Step Process to Experience God's Awesomeness

 The series follows a three-step process:

 - Examine God as revealed in Scripture.
 If you don't behold God, you won't behold Him as awesome.
+Many don't because they lack time beholding Him as He is.

 - Examine what God says about humanity and Jesus Christ.